What Is A Web Engineer? | A Detailed Explanation

 It further enforces the need for the term web engineer.
 I think it's a completely valid term used in the right context.

-It is interesting though that many electrical engineers or computer engineers don't need a license to practice engineering.
+An interesting point, however, is that many electrical engineers actually don't need an engineering degree to practice electrical engineering.

 This is likely because if a computer circuit malfunctions it can be easily tested for and won't cause a huge loss of life.
-If a civil engineer doesn't do their job correctly then people will die, and therefore it makes more sense for a license to be a requirement.
+If a civil engineer doesn't do their job correctly then people will die.

-What do you think?
-Let me know in the comments 😊
+Let me know what you think in the comments 😊